mesaugat/compact-squash-commits/README.md

 # Compact Squash Commits

-Chrome extension to remove new lines and consecutive duplicate commit messages when doing a `Squash and merge` in GitHub.
+Chrome/Firefox extension to remove new lines and consecutive duplicate commit messages when doing a `Squash and merge` in GitHub.

 ## Before